sporniket/kicad-conversions--thomson-mo5--v1/README.md

 ### Release notes

-#### v1.0.0-alpha
+#### v1.0.0-alpha-x

 The whole schematics has been captured, need proofreading.
+A new alpha is produced regularly after some fixes are commited.

 ## 2. What should you know before using **Conversion of the Thomson MO5 main board into Kicad** ?